ComPass: Contrastive Learning for Automated Patch Correctness Assessment in Program Repair

-The second threat to validity comes from the adoption of Defects4J.
+\newrevise{The second external threat comes from} the adoption of Defects4J.
 We conduct the experiment on Defects4J with 835 real-world software bugs, which is the most popular benchmark in the APCA community.
 It is unclear the degree to which the results in our work can be generalized to other benchmarks.
-Despite other datasets available~\citep{lin2022context}, they are quite easy to identify due to simple bug types, such as 99.9\% AUC~\citep{zhang2024appt}, making it difficult to assess true capabilities. \revise{ In addition, our data augmentation process relies on the assumption that the applied transformation rules preserve program semantics.
-Although these rules are adapted from prior work with empirical validation, semantic equivalence may not be guaranteed in all corner cases, which introduces a potential internal threat to validity. } To address this threat, we collect 2,274 patches generated by 39 existing APR tools, to the best of our knowledge, which is the largest patch set of Defects4J in the literature.
+Despite other datasets available~\citep{lin2022context}, they are quite easy to identify due to simple bug types, such as 99.9\% AUC~\citep{zhang2024appt}, making it difficult to assess true capabilities.
+To address this threat, we collect 2,274 patches generated by 39 existing APR tools, to the best of our knowledge, which is the largest patch set of Defects4J in the literature.
 Besides, we mitigate the potential bias by using multiple evaluation metrics to exhaustively assess the involved techniques.

-The third threat to validity is the selection of baselines.
+\newrevise{\textbf{Construct Validity.}} \newrevise{The construct threat to validity is} the selection of baselines.
 As discussed in Section~\ref{sec:baselines}, we consider seven APCA techniques as baselines to evaluate the effectiveness of \toolname{}.
 We may fail to consider other techniques (mentioned in Section~\ref{sec:rw}) due to the rapidly growing community and the constant emergence of APCA approaches.
 However, our selected baselines represent state-of-the-art (\eg the traditional dynamic-based PATCH-SIM) and are widely-adopted in almost all of previous studies~\citep{lin2022context,tian2020evaluating}.
 Besides, these selected baselines cover various categories, such as ODS~\citep{ye2021automated} with static features, Tian~\etal~\citep{tian2020evaluating} and CACHE~\citep{lin2022context} with representation learning, and the most recent technique APPT~\citep{zhang2024appt} with BERT.
 Thus, we believe that the baselines have little impact on the results of our work.
 In the future, we will consider more prior APCA approaches in the evaluation.